hbctraining/scRNA-seq/lessons/SC_marker_identification.md

  - _Identify markers that are differentially expressed between specific clusters_

+Remember that we had the following questions from the clustering analysis:

+1. *What is the cell type identity of cluster 9?*
+2. *Is cluster 7 a CD8+ T cell or an NK cell?
+Perhaps an NK T cell?*
+3. *Do the clusters corresponding to the same cell types have biologically meaningful differences?
+Are there subpopulations of these cell types?*
+4. *Can we acquire higher confidence in these cell type identities by identifying other marker genes for these clusters?*

-There are a few different types of marker identification that we can explore using Seurat.
+There are a few different types of marker identification that we can explore using Seurat to get to the answer of these questions.
 Each with their own benefits and drawbacks:

 1. **Identification of all markers for each cluster:** this analysis compares each cluster against all others and outputs the genes that are differentially expressed/present.
 	- *Useful for identifying unkown clusters and improving confidence in hypothesized cell types.*